 What is High Blood Pressure

-Why high blood pressure is a bad disease
+Why high blood pressure is an evil disease

-Hypertension is a serious disease.
+Hypertension is a severe disease.
 It can lead to bad health conditions.
-It is the root of many diseases and lifestyle problems.
-This can become the cause of heart diseases that can lead to stroke, heart attack, and heart failure.
+Also, it is the root of many diseases and lifestyle problems.
+High BP can cause heart diseases that can lead to stroke, heart attack, and heart failure.

-Heart diseases are the leading cause of death in the USA.
-It also increases risks of kidney diseases, vision loss, peripheral arterial disease, vascular dementia, aortic aneurysms. [ 1 ]Trusted ✔️ CITATION: CDC
+Heart diseases are the leading cause of death all around the world.
+It also increases kidney diseases, vision loss, peripheral arterial disease, vascular dementia, aortic aneurysms.
+(1)

 In 2014 high blood pressure contribute to or cause 494873 deaths in the USA.
 About 1/3 of adult Americans have hypertension.
-The study has found that men(47%) are more likely to get high blood pressure as compared to women(43%) [ 2 ]Trusted ✔️ CITATION: CDC
+The study has found that men(47%-risks) are more likely to get high blood pressure as compared to women(43%-risks) (2)

 Research in the UK found that about 14 million peoples have this health problem.
-Thus this high no. of the population is at risk of heart and many worse diseases. [ 3 ]Trusted ✔️ CITATION: BHF
+Thus this high no. of the population is at risk of heart and many worse diseases.
+(3)

 Systolic and Diastolic blood pressure